eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 ## NAT Gateway

 The NAT Gateway for a cluster can be configured to be `Disabled`, `Single` (default) or `HighlyAvailable`.
+The `HighlyAvailable` option will deploy a NAT Gateway in each Availability Zone of the Region, so that if an AZ is down, nodes in the other AZs will still be able to communicate to the Internet.

 It can be specified through the `--vpc-nat-mode` CLI flag or in the cluster config file like the example below:

 ```yaml